Jia Xiuquan: International career

-Management career
+Managerial career

 Early management career

 After he retired, Bayi Football Team offered Jia a chance to rejoin them and coach them for a short period, however his presence within the team was unable to lift them from a spending much of the season near the bottom of the league.
 With Shaanxi Guoli, Jia managed a newly formed team starting at the bottom of the Chinese league system and would lead them to promotion to the second tier in the 1997 league season.
-This caught the attention of the Chinese Football Association and offered him the China national under-17 football team, however his reign with them was uninspired and the team were unable to qualify for any major tournaments.
+This caught the attention of the Chinese Football Association and offered him the China U17, however his reign with them was uninspired and the team were unable to qualify for any major tournaments.

 Chinese youth teams

 In 2000 Shanghai Shenhua were willing to give Jia a chance to join them as a trainer before Bayi asked Jia to join them again.
 Once again he spent much of his time trying to keep Bayi in the top tier of the league system.
 However, despite achieving this he left them at the end of the 2002 league season where they finished a disappointing 13th.
-Jia would later accept a position for the China national under-23 football team however this was short lived and he resigned in February 2004.
+Jia would later accept a position for the China U23 however this was short lived and he resigned in February 2004.
 Once again he took another training position with Shanghai but because English Head Coach Howard Wilkinson resigned before the start of the beginning of the league season Jia acted as the head coach through the majority of the season, Shanghai ultimately ended the season finishing 10th.
 In 2005 Jia returned to the Chinese under-23 team as a permanent manager to compete for the Football at the 2008 Summer Olympics – Men's tournament.